-- (a) loans to the Partnership from Equiton Partners (the "Equiton Loans") in order to complete any future acquisitions.
+- (a) Loans to the Partnership from Equiton Partners (the "Equiton Loans") in order to complete any future acquisitions.
 The terms and conditions of such Equiton Loans will be determined at the time of making such loans, however, the Issuer anticipates such Equiton Loans will be interest only payable loans, with no fixed term, and will bear interest at a fixed annual rate of 5% payable monthly.
-Additionally, the Issuer anticipates the Equiton Loans will be repayable to Equiton Partners in cash or Class A LP Units (at the discretion of Equiton Partners) and will be assignable by Equiton Partners; and - (b) issuance of Redeemable LP Units to Equiton Partners.
+Additionally, the Issuer anticipates the Equiton Loans will be repayable to Equiton Partners in cash or Class A LP Units (at the discretion of Equiton Partners) and will be assignable by Equiton Partners; and - (b) Issuance of Redeemable LP Units to Equiton Partners.
+For each Redeemable LP Unit issued, the Issuer shall issue to such recipient one Special Voting Unit, which Special Voting Unit entitles the holder to one vote.

 Equiton Partners, as the Asset Manager, will receive a financing fee of up to 1% of the outstanding principal amount of a first priority mortgage, up to 1.5% of the outstanding principal amount of any second mortgage or line of credit and 1.5% of the principal amount of any Equiton Loans.
 Equiton Partners is a Related Party of the Issuer.
-See "Asset Management Agreement - Asset Manager Fees" and "Relationship Between the Issuer, the Equiton Agent, and Other Related Parties".
+See "Asset Management Agreement - Asset Manager Fees" and "Relationship Between the Issuer, the Agent, and Other Related Parties".